yonkahlon/Zenject/README.md

 There are many misconceptions about DI, due to the fact that it can be tricky to fully wrap your head around at first.
 It will take time and experience before it fully 'clicks'.

 As shown in the above example, DI can be used to easily swap different implementations of a given interface (in the example this was ISomeService).
 However, this is only one of many benefits that DI offers.
-In most cases the various responsibilities of an application have single, specific classes implementing them, so you will be injecting concrete references in those cases rather than interfaces (especially if you're like me and follow the [Reused Abstraction Principle](http://codemanship.co.uk/parlezuml/blog/?postid=934)).

 More important than that is the fact that using a dependency injection framework like Zenject allows you to more easily follow the '[Single Responsibility Principle](http://en.wikipedia.org/wiki/Single_responsibility_principle)'.
 By letting Zenject worry about wiring up the classes, the classes themselves can just focus on fulfilling their specific responsibilities.

+Another common mistake that people new to DI make is that they extract interfaces from every class, and use those interfaces everywhere instead of using the class directly.
+The goal is to make code more loosely coupled, so it's reasonable to think that being bound to an interface is better than being bound to a concrete class.
+However, in most cases the various responsibilities of an application have single, specific classes implementing them, so using an interfaces in these cases just adds unnecessary maintenance overhead.
+Also, concrete classes already have an interface defined by their public members.
+A good rule of thumb instead is to only create interfaces when the class has more than one implementation.
+This is known, by the way, as the [Reused Abstraction Principle](http://codemanship.co.uk/parlezuml/blog/?postid=934))

 Other benefits include:

 * Testability - Writing automated unit tests or user-driven tests becomes very easy, because it is just a matter of writing a different 'composition root' which wires up the dependencies in a different way.
 Want to only test one subsystem?
 Simply create a new composition root.
+Zenject also has some support for avoiding code duplication in the composition root itself (described below).
 In cases where you can't easily separate out a specific sub-system to test, you can also creates 'mocks' for the sub-systems that you don't care about. (more detail <a href="#auto-mocking-using-moq">below</a>)
 * Refactorability - When code is loosely coupled, as is the case when using DI properly, the entire code base is much more resilient to changes.
 You can completely change parts of the code base without having those changes wreak havoc on other parts.
 * Encourages modular code - When using a DI framework you will naturally follow better design practices, because it forces you to think about the interfaces between classes.

 ## <a id="overview-of-the-zenject-api"></a>Overview Of The Zenject API

 What follows is a general overview of how DI patterns are applied using Zenject.
-However, the best documentation right now is probably the included sample project itself (a kind of asteroids clone, which you can find by opening "Extras/SampleGame/Asteroids.unity").
+For further documentation I highly recommend the sample project itself (a kind of asteroids clone, which you can find by opening "Extras/SampleGame/Asteroids.unity").
 I would recommend using that for reference after reading over these concepts.

+The unit tests may also be helpful to show usage for each specific feature (which you can find by extracting Extras/ZenjectUnitTests.zip)

 ## <a id="hello-world-example"></a>Hello World Example